About Us

 - APSIA (Association of Professional Schools of International Affairs)

-- NYU School of Professional Studies
+- Columbia University School of Professional Studies

 - Pepperdine School of Public Policy